MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore Manual Entry/00 About Omnivore Manual Entry.md

 ### It's not all Omnivore's fault

-As well as articles and documents, i also save forum comments and posts, such as a [[HTML - What is the benefit to using Acronym and Abbreviation HTML Tags - Stack Overflow|useful answer in a StackOverflow discussion]].
+As well as articles and documents, i also save forum comments and posts, such as a [[Benefit to using Acronym and Abbreviation HTML Tags - Stack Overflow|useful answer in a StackOverflow discussion]].
 Code written in these is not guaranteed to be fenced with `<code>` tags, as the comment author may not need to worry about the comment system trying to render the HTML (depending on the forum).

 These may also need to be manually entered.